Jump to Main Content

 · Advocating for improved patient access to these therapies.

 Members of the Subcommittee on Emerging Gene and Cell Therapies are appointed to three-year staggered terms (with the possibility of renewal once) and include gene editing, gene therapy, as well as immunotherapy experts focused on both malignant and classical hematology.
 The chair and vice chair each serve two-year terms.
-If not already a member of the Committee on Scientific Affairs, the Chair of the Subcommittee on Emerging Gene and Cell Therapies serves as a liaison to the Committee on Scientific Affairs.
+If not already a member of the Committee on Scientific Affairs, the chair of the Subcommittee on Emerging Gene and Cell Therapies serves as a liaison member of the Committee on Scientific Affairs.
 The subcommittee’s leadership always represents both malignant and classical hematology.

 Members of the Subcommittee on Emerging Gene and Cell Therapies are required to participate in regularly scheduled conference calls and possibly one in-person meeting if deemed necessary.